daily-scrum/domain_neutral/README.md

 $ rake db:migrate
 ```

 Create your models, and locale file(s).
-See further down-
+See further down

 # Usage